Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 1. Bulletproof Coffee

-Bulletproof coffee is believed to provide a longer-acting caffeine kick as it’s absorbed slowly over the course of a few hours post consumption.
+Bulletproof coffee is believed to provide a longer-acting caffeine kick as it’s absorbed slowly over a few hours post-consumption.

-It also has the added benefits of supporting ketosis — another biohacking technique where the body switches from glucose-based metabolism to fat-based metabolism.
-This has lead to its other common name — keto coffee.
+It also has the added benefit of supporting ketosis — another biohacking technique where the body switches from glucose-based metabolism to fat-based metabolism.
+This has led to its other common name — keto coffee.

 How to do it: